adamyork/blitgin-js/README.md

 ## Todo...
 - its possible that a composites asset is not a single row
-- make fcount configurable
 - this needs to be expanded upon.
 Check more than just number of enemies
-- determine if 2000 needs to be configurable allow author to specify container for screens
+- determine if 2000 needs to be configurable
-- this does not support sampling of color this assumes are particle sprite sheets are a single row
+- this does not support sampling of color
+- this assumes are particle sprite sheets are a single row
 - allow for dependency loader to be defined by implementer
 - unit test